-- a list of all potential or known federally listed species at risk that may be affected by the project (fauna and flora), using existing data and literature as well as surveys to provide current field data; - a list of all federal species designated by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) for listing on Schedule 1 of the Species at Risk Act.
-This will include those species in the risk categories of extirpated, endangered, threatened and special concern.7 - any published studies that describe the regional importance, abundance and distribution of species at risk; and, - residences, seasonal movements, movement corridors, habitat requirements, key habitat areas, identified critical habitat and/or recovery habitat (where applicable) and general life history of species at risk that may occur in the project area, or be affected by the project.
+- a list of all federal species designated by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) for listing on Schedule 1 of the Species at Risk Act.
+This will include those species in the risk categories of extirpated, endangered, threatened and special concern;6 - any published studies that describe the regional importance, abundance and distribution of species at risk; and, - residences, seasonal movements, movement corridors, interprovincial ranges (e.g., Atikaki-Berens boreal woodland caribou), habitat requirements, key habitat areas, identified critical habitat and/or recovery habitat (where applicable) and general life history of species at risk that may occur in the project area, or be affected by the project.